 Families, Education, Preschool, and Promise 2025 Levy Renewal Process

-Originally approved by voters in 2018, the FEPP Levy represents Seattle’s commitment to a continuum of equity-driven investments—from early learning to college and career.
+Originally approved by voters in 2018, the FEPP Levy represents Seattle’s commitment to a continuum of equity-driven investments—from childcare and early learning to college and career.
 The levy funds free, high-quality services that reduce barriers, connect youth to caring adults, and create community through culturally responsive programs.

 About the Proposed 2025 FEPP Levy

-The proposed 2025 FEPP Levy renewal would bring a a property tax ballot measure to voters in November 2025 investing in three key areas:
+The proposed 2025 FEPP Levy renewal would bring a property tax ballot measure to voters in November 2025 investing in three key areas:

-Ready To Start: High-quality preschool for three- and four-year olds, with free tuition for low- and middle income families, child care co-pay support, supports for families with children prenatal through age three, and direct payments to childcare workers.
+Ready To Start: High-quality preschool for three- and four-year olds, with free tuition for low- and middle- income families, child care co-pay support, supports for families with children prenatal through age three, and direct payments to childcare workers.

 Ready To Learn: Free expanded learning supports for Seattle youth including school-day, afterschool, and summer academic, enrichment, and mentorship programs; funding for five new School Based Health Centers bringing the total citywide to 34; and expanded school safety and student mental health services.

-Ready To Launch: Tuition-free college at Seattle Colleges accessible for all Seattle public high schools graduates through the Seattle Promise program, supported transfer pathway to University of Washington-Seattle, and scholarships to grow a diverse workforce in high-demand careers such as education, trades, and the public sector.
+Ready To Launch: Tuition-free college at Seattle Colleges accessible for all Seattle public high school graduates through the Seattle Promise program, supported transfer pathway to University of Washington-Seattle, and scholarships to grow a diverse workforce in high-demand careers such as education, trades, and the public sector.

 Levy Renewal Process